Meteor-Community-Packages/meteor-simple-schema/README.md

 Refer to the "Custom Validation" section.

+### defaultValue

+Set this to any value that you want to be used as the default when an object does not include this field or has this field set to `undefined`.
+This value will be injected into the object by a call to `mySimpleSchema.clean()`.
+Default values are set only when cleaning *non-modifier* objects.

+If you need more control, use the `autoValue` option instead.

+### autoValue

+The `autoValue` option allows you to specify a function that is called by `mySimpleSchema.clean()` to potentially change the value of a property in the object being cleaned.
+This is a powerful feature that allows you to set up either forced values or default values, potentially based on the values of other fields in the object.

+An `autoValue` function is passed the document or modifier as its only argument, but you will generally not need it.
+Instead, the function context provides a variety of properties and methods to help you determine what you should return.

+If an `autoValue` function returns `undefined`, the field's value will be whatever the document or modifier says it should be.
+Any other return value will be used as the field's value.
+You may also return special pseudo-modifier objects for update operations.
+Examples are `{$inc: 1}` and `{$push: new Date}`.

+The following properties and methods are available in `this` for an `autoValue`
+function:

+* `isSet`: True if the field is already set in the document or modifier
+* `unset()`: Call this method to prevent the original value from being used when you return undefined.
+* `value`: If isSet = true, this contains the field's current (requested) value in the document or modifier.
+* `operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the modifier in which this field is being changed.
+For example, if the modifier were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
+* `field()`: Use this method to get information about other fields.
+Pass a field name (schema key) as the only argument.
+The return object will have isSet, value, and operator properties for that field.
+* `siblingField()`: Use this method to get information about other fields that have the same parent object.
+Works the same way as `field()`.
+This is helpful when you use sub-schemas or when you're dealing with arrays of objects.

+Refer to the collection2 package documentation for examples.

 ## The Object

 The object you pass in when validating can be a normal object, or it can be